Regulations covering minimum wages and statutory pay apply to almost every business.

 1.1 Almost all workers are entitled to the National Minimum Wage (NMW).

-- Apprentices under the age of 19, or older than this but in the first year of the apprenticeship period, are entitled to a minimum of £2.68 per hour (£2.73 from 1 October 2014).
+- Apprentices under the age of 19, or older than this but in the first year of the apprenticeship period, are entitled to a minimum of £2.73 per hour.

 - Freelance and temporary workers are entitled to the NMW.